tedneward/Worldspine-DnD5e/Magic/Wild.md

 48 - You cast blur.

-49 - You can’t speak for the next minute.
+49 - You can't speak for the next minute.
 Whenever you try, pink bubbles float out of your mouth.

 50 - You suddenly realize that you are nothing more than a fictional character in a game played by other creatures in another plane of existence, which causes you to be stunned.
 This existential crisis lasts until the start of your next turn, after which you shake it off as nonsense.
 51 - A spectral shield hovers near you for the next minute, granting you a +2 bonus to AC and immunity to the magic missile spell.